IRISH AID

 Self Help Africa

-We recognise that we cannot achieve this objective on our own.
-Meaningful partnership is central to our approach and we are indebted to Irish Aid for their generous support for our work.
+But we can’t achieve this on our own.
+Meaningful partnership is central to our approach.
+The work of Self Help Africa is made possible in large part thanks to backing received from Irish Aid.
 Together, we are lifting hundreds of thousands of rural poor farming families out of hunger, malnutrition and extreme poverty.

 Irish Aid also enables Self Help Africa to implement a Development Education programme that reaches more than 100 post-primary schools, and is currently supporting teacher training, and introducing Development Education to the community and adult sectors.